Dr. Barbara Ganson

 Her second book, Texas Takes Wing: A Century of Flight in the Lone Star State was published in January 2014 by the University of Texas Press.
 In the Spring 2017, she was a research fellow at the Institute of Advanced Jesuit Studies at Boston College.
 Her third book, The Spiritual Conquest: Early Years of the Jesuit Missions in Paraguay," was published by the Institute of Jesuit Sources at Boston College in December 2017.
 It is the first bilingual edition of Antonio Ruiz de Montoya's Conquista espiritual (1639).
 The English translation, introduction, and epilogue were completed by Barbara Ganson, while the modern Spanish translation was done by Professor Clinia M. Saffi, a Paraguayan linguist and Professor of Modern Languages at Presbyterian College.
 She is also editing a new volume,"Contemporary Paraguay: Politics, Society, and the Environment," for University of New Mexico Press.

-Professor Ganson had two essays accepted for publication in 2019: “The Guaraní People and Their Legacy,” Oxford Bibliographies in Latin American Studies, edited by Ben Vinson III, and “A Patriarchal Society in the Rio de la Plata: Adultery and the Double Standard at Mission Jesús de Tavarangue,1782,” in The Legacy of the Jesuits, edited by Linda Newson, Institute of Latin American Studies, School of Advanced Study, University of London.
+Professor Ganson had two essays accepted for publication in 2019: “The Guaraní People and Their Legacy,” Oxford Bibliographies in Latin American Studies, edited by Ben Vinson III, and “A Patriarchal Society in the Rio de la Plata: Adultery and the Double Standard at Mission Jesús de Tavarangue,1782,” in The Cultural World of the Jesuits in Colonial Latin America, edited by Linda Newson, Institute of Latin American Studies, School of Advanced Study, University of London.

 - Women in Latin American History

 - Modern Latin American History